decafjs/decaf-tutorial/README.md

 {{> common/footer }}
 ```

 The views are all set up and ready to go for this phase of the tutorial.
 Now we need to set up the HTTP server to respond to the / URL and render this page.
 We'll use JOLT, a server-side routing framework that sits on top of Decaf's minimalistic (NodeJS style) HTTP server.
-Jolt is documented here: https://github.com/decafjs/decaf-jolt
+JOLT is documented here: https://github.com/decafjs/decaf-jolt

 The first thing I did was to modify main.js.
 It now looks like this: